tldraw/tldraw/packages/tlstore/api-report.md

     extractingChanges(fn: () => void): RecordsDiff<R>;
     // (undocumented)
     _flushHistory(): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "get" is marked as @public, but its signature references "IdOf" which is marked as @internal
     get: <K extends IdOf<R>>(id: K) => RecFromId<K> | undefined;
-    // Warning: (ae-incompatible-release-tags) The symbol "has" is marked as @public, but its signature references "IdOf" which is marked as @internal
     has: <K extends IdOf<R>>(id: K) => boolean;
     readonly history: Atom<number, RecordsDiff<R>>;
     // @internal (undocumented)